eon2208/Flink-assignment/Readme.md

 ## Local Setup
 To start the local environment, follow these steps:

-* Navigate to the dev folder.
-* Execute the following command to build and run the application:
+* Execute the following command from the root source to build and run the application:
 ```bash
 chmod +x ./dev/build-and-run.sh && ./dev/build-and-run.sh
 ```